Sunbird-Ed/sunbird-perf-tests/README.md

 | (user/v2/read/{userId}?fields=organisations,roles,locations) | 400             | 60         | 178.9          | 1979     | 120.9           | 2787     | 150.8            | 2188     |

-### 8. Learner service APIs Reoprt Before/After optimizations:
+### 8. Few Learner Service APIs invoked on Port 9000 - Before / After optimizations

+* This run did not go through the regular flow which includes proxy and kong
+* These APIs were invoked directly against learner service on port 9000
-   * These were captured before and after optimizations were applied to the individual APIs.
+* The table shows the TPS of each API before and after the optimizations
-   * All times are in millisecond
+* Each API is tested with 20,000 hashing

 | _                          | _                                                            | Before optimizations | _                          | _          | _              | After optimizations | _                          | _          | _              | _        |
 |----------------------------|--------------------------------------------------------------|----------------------|----------------------------|------------|----------------|---------------------|----------------------------|------------|----------------|----------|